Way back in history:

 A45 in Earls Barton), and the second shows young Steve

-a lot to Steve for this treasure.
+a lot to Steve for the photos.
 I recall Aubrey's final 42 "pink

 un" also rusting by

-the garage until it went on to other drivers and eventually to Keith Barber.
-Keith
+the garage until it went on to other drivers, and eventually to Keith Barber.

 This